Top 50 Desktop Support Interview Questions and Answers

 👉 Free PDF Download: Desktop Support Interview Questions & Answers

 2) What is DHCP and what it is used for?

 DHCP stands for dynamic host configuration protocol.
 It is used to allocate IP addresses to a large number of the computer system in a network.
-It helps in managing the large number of IP’s very easily.
+It helps in managing a large number of IP’s very easily.

-3) What is scope and super scope?
+3) What is the scope and super scope?

-Scope consists of an IP address like gateway IP, subnet mask, DNS server IP.
+The scope consists of an IP address like gateway IP, subnet mask, DNS server IP.
 It can be used to communicate with the other PCs in the network.
 The superscope becomes when you combine two or more scopes together.